Hal0g3n/Writeups/docs/2025/SSMCTF/triplebaka.md

 ### MAGIC OBSERVATION
 It might seem like we just took a big detour.
 Yes...
 I do admit talking a little too much about the details.
 But we can finally see da wae (I'm old, I know).

-Simplifying our $triple_baka$ crazy hyperoperation to a tetration:
+We just need to see that our $triple\_baka$ crazy hyperoperation is still tetration:

 $$
 \begin{aligned}